-You will receive a weight 'ticket' that states

-your current Front Gross Axle Weight, Rear Gross Axle Weight and Gross Vehicle Weight.
+You will receive a weight 'ticket' that states your current Front Gross Axle Weight, Rear Gross Axle Weight and Gross Vehicle Weight.
 You can compare these weights to the weight ratings listed on your Vehicle Certification Label to use as a guideline for future loading limits and weight distribution.

-The gross weight of the vehicle should not exceed the Gross Vehicle Weight Rating (GVWR) specified on the Vehicle Certification Label on the rear inner jamb of the drivers door. (see page 0-4).
-The front and rear axle weight also should not exceed the corresponding Axle Weight Rating specified on the Vehicle Certification Label.
+The gross weight of the vehicle should not exceed the Gross Vehicle Weight Rating (GVWR) specified on the Vehicle Certification Label. (see section 2).
+The front and rear axle weight also should not exceed the corresponding Axle Weight Rating specified on the Vehicle

+Certification Label.